freeverseio/laos/ownership-chain/pallets/parachain-staking/README.md

 # DPoS Pallet for Parachain Staking

 This pallet is forked from `moonbeam` to avoid dependency on it.
+The exact commit hash of the fork is [`9e6b8b5`](https://github.com/moonbeam-foundation/moonbeam/commit/9e6b8b5f08bf2b2c91ced8324ec17b6357f3124e);

 ## Formatting Rules